 2. We've gone our own way.
 "Each of us has turned to his own way."
-Or as the New Living Translation puts it, "We have left God's paths to follow our own."
+Or as the New Living Translation puts it, "We have left God's paths to follow our own."4

 This is a serious problem.
 Do you want to know why the world is in the mess it's in?
 Right here's the answer.
-We were created by God to live for God.
-We were placed on this earth to live God's way, but we've gone our own way.
+We were created by God to live for God and were placed on this earth to live God's way.
+But we have gone our own way.

 A hammer is a great tool.
-But it's only a great tool when you use it for the purpose for which is was made.
+But it's only a great tool when you use it for the purpose for which it was made.
 If I use a hammer to cut a board, I'll have a mess on my hands.
-It wasn't designed for to cut things.
+It wasn't designed to cut things.

-If a person engages in sex outside of marriage, that person will experience trouble.
+If a person has sex outside of marriage, there will be disastrous results.
 Why?
 The problem isn't sex.
-Sex is a good gift from God, but this gift was designed by God to be used in a certain way-within the bounds of a marriage covenant.
+Sex is a good gift from God, but He intended we enjoy this gift in a certain way, within the boundaries of a marriage covenant.
+When we leave God's way and start living our own way, we always end up with a mess on our hands.

-If a man pours his life into his job, and has no meaningful time left for his church and family, he's in trouble.
+If a man pours his life into his job and puts God on the sidelines, with no meaningful time left for his family and his church, he's in trouble and will soon have a mess on his hands.
 Why?
 Because work is bad?
 No, because God never intended life to revolve around work.

-We're in trouble any time we ignore and violate the intent of our Creator.
-But that's what we all do.
+Friends, we're in trouble any time we ignore and violate the intent of our Creator.
+Yet that's what we all do.
 From birth, we enter the world with a desire to live life our way instead of His way.
 That's our fundamental problem.